-Students academically suspended from the University may appeal their suspension.
+Students academically suspended from the University for consistently falling below the minimum requirement of maintaining a 2.0 GPA may appeal their suspension.
 To appeal, the student should contact the Provost Office (Old Main 269) upon receiving notice of suspension.
 If no appeal is made, or the appeal is denied, the reinstatement procedure should be followed.